 \subsection{Power method}

 The first step in our algorithm for approximating the determinant of an SPD matrix is to obtain an estimate for the largest eigenvalue of the matrix.
-To achieve this we employ the so-called ``power method''.
-Given an SPD matrix $\matA \in \R^{n \times n}$ we will use Algorithm~\ref{alg:power} to obtain an accurate estimate of its largest eigenvalue.
-This estimated eigenvalue is denoted by $\tilde{\lambda}_1(\matA)$.
+Given an SPD matrix $\matA \in \R^{n \times n}$ we will use the power-method (Algorithm~\ref{alg:power}) to obtain an accurate estimate of its largest eigenvalue.
+This estimated eigenvalue is denoted by $\tilde{\lambda}_1(\matA)$. \labelitemii{$\bullet$}